-HIS 350 COLONIAL AMERICA Four credit hours
+HIS 350 COLONIAL AMERICA

 A study of the exploration, conquest, and settlement of the New World.
 Topics include the growth of Anglo-American society, the development of Anglo-Indian relations, the origins of slavery, and the causes and consequences of changes in British imperial policy.